1-888-746-8388

 Related Reading: Is Monument Valley Worth It

-After basking in the beauty of Monument Valley, it's time to hit the road again and head towards Antelope Canyon.
 The drive from Monument Valley to Antelope Canyon typically takes around 2 hours.
-By now, fatigue might start creeping in slightly, but keep your spirits high; you're about to witness one of the most enchanting slot canyons in the world.
+By now, fatigue might already start creeping in slightly, but keep your spirits high; you're about to witness one of the most enchanting slot canyons in the world.

 Once you arrive at Antelope Canyon, you'll have to join a guided tour since visiting the canyon without one is not permitted.
-There are two sections of Antelope Canyon to choose from – the Upper Antelope Canyon and the Lower Antelope Canyon.
+This is because of the canyon's rich Navajo history.

-Both sections offer distinct experiences, with the Upper Canyon being more famous for its light beams and the Lower Canyon showcasing intricate formations.
-Your time here will be limited, so be ready to take in the beauty swiftly.
+Both sections offer distinct experiences, with the Upper Canyon being more famous for its light beams and the Lower Canyon having more intricate rock formations.

 Final Thoughts

-Remember, while visiting both Monument Valley and Antelope Canyon in one day is achievable, it's not always recommended.
+While visiting both Monument Valley and Antelope Canyon in one day is achievable, it's not always recommended.
 Consider where you'll be staying the night and whether you're up to all the driving.

 To truly make the most of your journey, consider splitting them into two days, especially if you're traveling from somewhere far like Las Vegas.
 By doing so, you'll have ample time to immerse yourself in the beauty of each location and create memories that will last a lifetime.